 Maximizing Heat Tracing, Tank Heating & More Since 1954

-Since 1954, Chemax Manufacturing Corporation's Tracit ("Trace-It") heat transfer compounds have been considered essential for use in industrial applications where there is a need to transfer heat from one surface to another.
+Since 1954, Chemax Manufacturing Corporation's Tracit ("Trace-It") heat transfer cement has been considered essential for use in industrial applications where there is a need to transfer heat from one surface to another.
 This includes steam, fluid, and hot oil heat tracing systems where freeze protection and process temperature maintenance are critical concerns.

-Chemax heat transfer compounds (mastic/cement) are putty-like and easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
+Chemax heat transfer cement (mastic) is putty-like and easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
 These self-curing compounds are non-corrosive and strongly bond to metal surfaces.

 These highly conductive compounds eliminate the air voids that exist between the tracer and process pipe.
 Heat is then transferred far more efficiently via means of conduction.
 Only one Tracit line is required to maintain pipe temperature where 3-5 bare tracers would normally be needed.
 Overall costs are greatly reduced by eliminating the need for multiple tracers, steam traps, and steam supplies.